Civil

 CIVIL SPACE POLICY DOCUMENTS

 U.S. civil space policy is set both by presidential directive and in law.
-Presidential directives remain in force until and unless a future President revises them. hus, what is in force today is a mix of directives issued by President George W. Bush (2001-2009), President Barack Obama (2009-2017), and President Donald Trump (2017-2021).
-President Biden (2021-present) has not issued a new national space policy as of August 22, 2022, but a set of National Priorities was released in December 2021 and several policy guidance documents have come out.
+Presidential directives remain in force until and unless a future President revises them.
+Thus, what is in force today is a mix of directives issued by President George W. Bush (2001-2009), President Barack Obama (2009-2017), and President Donald Trump (2017-2021).
+President Biden (2021-present) has not issued a new national space policy as of the date of this post, but a set of National Priorities was released in December 2021 and several policy guidance documents have come out as detailed below.

 Biden-Harris Administration.
 On December, 1, 2021, Vice President Kamala Harris, as chair of the White House National Space Council, released a United States Space Priorities Framework in conjunction with the first meeting of the Space Council under her leadership.
 It covers all aspects of space policy, including national security.
 Biden released an Executive Order the same day expanding the membership and duties of the Council, which supersedes the two issued by Trump in 2017 and 2020.